 Cut out the sets of emotion words, mix them up, and arrange them face up on a table or on the floor.

-- Students should first work to group the words that go together under the same emotion.
+- Students should first work to make stacks of the words that go together under the same emotion.

-- Next, students should put each group in order from the strongest to the least strong emotion.
+- Next, students should put each stack in order from the strongest to the least strong emotion.

 Once students have correctly sorted and ordered the emotion words, bring students together to discuss: